Judge upholds much of Georgia’s election law, strikes down ban on ballot selfies

 A federal judge rejected a challenge against much of Georgia’s Election Integrity Act on Friday, only halting the enforcement of a provision that banned “ballot selfies.”

-The judge’s move is a setback for progressives who have called Georgia’s law — and other election changes passed by red states — “Jim Crow 2.0,” claiming they aim to discriminate against voters of color.
+The judge’s move is a setback for progressives who have called Georgia’s law — and other election changes passed by red states — “Jim Crow 2.0,” claiming they aim to discriminate against minority voters.

 In the order, Judge J.P.
 Boulee, a Trump appointee, declined a request from Coalition for Good Governance, a civil liberties group, to issue an injunction halting several aspects of the state’s new law from being enforced.